CoRE-Lab-UCF/Pollack_et_al_2024/README.md

 # The Flood Hazard Modeling using SFINCS model

 In this section, we describe how to perfom the flood hazard analysis used in the paper "[Funding rules that promote equity in climate adaptation outcomes](https://osf.io/preprints/osf/6ewmu)." using the rainfall and water levels derived in the previous section.
-We used the SFINCS flood model, which is a free and open source flood model developed by Deltares and can be found (https://github.com/Deltares/SFINCS)
+We used the SFINCS flood model, which is an open access and open source flood model developed by Deltares and can be found (10.5281/zenodo.8038534, https://github.com/Deltares/SFINCS)

+### 1. SFINCS SET UP

+Documentation about the SFINCS model and how to set it up can be found (https://sfincs.readthedocs.io/en/latest/index.html).
+Information about the raw input data used to set up SFINCS and the sources of the data can be found in the Supporting Material of the paper *LINK TO SUP MAT*
+We used ArcGIS pro to preprocess the DEM (clip to catchments domain), the Delft Dashboard (Van Ormondt et al. 2020 https://doi.org/10.2166/hydro.2020.092), and the Open Earth Tools (https://svn.oss.deltares.nl/repos/openearthtools/trunk/matlab/applications/sfincs/) to generate some of the input files of SFINCS (DEM, Subgrid tables, and msk file).
+To generate the Roughness file, we converted the land cover classes to Manning coefficients using the "Mean" value of the conversion table "Unique_Land_Classes_CN.xls" in the Data_Flood_Modeling.
+The input model files of SFINCS for Gloucester City (NJ, US) used in this study can be downloaded from (https://doi.org/10.5281/zenodo.14251309).

+### 2. Boundary Conditions and Rainfall Forcing

+As explain in the methodlogy of "[Funding rules that promote equity in climate adaptation outcomes](https://osf.io/preprints/osf/6ewmu).", we simulated flooding from different return period events of extreme water levels and rainfall independtly.
+The boudary files of water levels and rainfall fields for SFINCS from the events derived from the Statistical Framework can be generated using the Matlab script "SFINCS_BC_generator.m" and the function "sfincs_write_netcdf_amprfile.m" from the Open Earth Tools (https://svn.oss.deltares.nl/repos/openearthtools/trunk/matlab/applications/sfincs/).

+**Input**:
+- `Design_events_Cropped_Irene_.mat`
+- `Lat_lon_Time_Irene.mat`
+- `Gloucester_street_light_utm.tif` in "Data_Flood_modeling"

+  **output**:
+  - `Rain_XXX.nc` (Rainfall field of event of RP XXX)
+  - `sfincs.bzs`  (Water Level time series of RP XXX)